- About Us

 An independent audit of the Treasurer's record shall be carried out by a Certified Public Accountant at such times as the President or Council directs at least once every year immediately prior to the Annual Meeting.
 The report shall go directly to the Executive Committee and then Council.

-Each member shall be responsible for his own acts of commission or omission and shall not be able legally to bind the other members of the College without their expressed consent.
+Members shall be responsible for their own acts of commission or omission and shall not be able legally to bind the other members of the College without their expressed consent.
 This includes the Treasurer, President and other officers.

 The Membership Committee shall be responsible for examining the credentials of applicants for membership and make appropriate recommendations to Council.
 This committee shall include one junior CCNP member with committee voting rights.

 The members of this Committee shall consist of the Treasurer, the President and one to five other members from among which the Chair shall be appointed.
 Members of this Committee shall help to raise support for the CCNP as well as to review, modify if necessary, and approve the budget prepared by the Treasurer.
 Reserves are maintained at a level which would allow the College to operate for a minimum of one year.
 Reserves include provision for the complete financial failure at one annual meeting of the College.
 The reserves are set at $55,000, to be reviewed periodically.